We may earn affiliate commissions for the recommended products. Learn more.

 What is Tor?

 Tor is an abbreviation of The Onion Router.
 It can mean either the Tor networking system or the Tor browser.
 The networking system operates on an open network that anyone can join.
 It works by routing and encrypting connections through several other users' computers.
-Each such re-routing point is known as a relay or node, and they receive and send the data forward.
+Each such re-routing point is known as a relay or node, and it receives and sends the data forward.
 By default, Tor uses at least three relays between your device and the final connection, hiding your IP address behind several layers and encrypting the data.

 How Tor Network works